 Is Soybean Oil Dangerous for You?

-Well, that really depends on what kind of soybean oil you are referring too, and how it has been processed.
+Well, that really depends on what kind of soybean oil you are referring to and how it has been processed.

 Organic soybean oil contains many nutrients, such as essential fatty acids and polyunsaturated fats.
 When used in moderation, this oil can definitely be part of a healthy diet and provide much-needed nutrients.
 However, the soybean oil you’re most likely to find is partially hydrogenated.

 This type of “vegetable oil” is definitely not good for you.
 Soybean oil in its natural form is not stable enough to be heated to high temperatures and has a limited shelf life.
 Because of this, manufacturers put it through the process of hydrogenation in order to preserve it better.
 However, this process adds trans fats and saturated fats to the oil.
 It also breaks down the healthy nutrients, turning a previously beneficial food into an extremely unhealthy one.

 Partially hydrogenated soybean oil is far worse than the fully hydrogenated version, which does not contain trans fat.
-Even if you’re using organic oil, keep in mind that consuming soy in excess amounts can be damaging to your health in it of itself.
+Even if you’re using organic oil, keep in mind that consuming soy in excess amounts can be damaging to your health in and of itself.
 It has been linked to serious conditions such as breast cancer and infertility.
-To sum up: fully organic soybean oil can provide great nutrients, and definitely has a place in a healthy diet, but should be used in moderation.
+To sum up: fully organic soybean oil can provide great nutrients and definitely has a place in a healthy diet, but it should be used in moderation.

 Soybean Oil Nutrient Breakdown Explained

-Aside from containing polyunsaturated fats (the healthy alternative to saturated and trans fats) and essential fatty acids (nutrients your body cannot produce and must, therefore, receive from your diet).
+Soybean oil contains both polyunsaturated fats (the healthy alternative to saturated and trans fats) and essential fatty acids (nutrients your body cannot produce and must, therefore, receive from your diet).
 In terms of fatty acid composition, among the fat content in soybean oil is oleic acid, stearic acid and palmitic acid.
-Yet soybean oil also contains other nutrients, such as (per tablespoon)
+Yet soybean oil also contains other nutrients, such as (per tablespoon):